-Letter from our Directors Circle
+Letter from our Leadership Team

 The Brotherhood/Sister Sol’s “Theory of Change” is a transformative youth development model.
 It is one that has been honored and highlighted throughout the country.
 We provide multi-layered support, guidance, education and love to our membership; we teach them to have self-discipline and form order in their lives; and then we offer opportunities and access so that they may develop agency.